-We further calculate the enrichment of 19,257 autosomal protein-coding genes from GENCODE32.
+We further calculate the enrichment of 19,257 autosomal protein-coding genes from GENCODE31.
 We observed statistical significance for 101 and 404 genes for ASB and ASE SNVs respectively (Supp file 2).
-Some genes are expected, while some are not evidently so.
-For example, SNURF is a maternally-imprinted gene, shown to be highly implicated in the Prader-Willi Syndrome, an imprinting disorder.33 Thus, it is expected to be significantly enriched in allele-specific expression in our analyses.
-On the other hand, FHIT is a tumor suppressor gene significantly depleted in allele-specific behavior.
-While it is known to be a sensitive locus implicated in a variety of cancers,34,35 it is not obvious why allele-specific behavior is depleted in this gene.
+The database is extremely,,,,xx…. useful in showing evidence of the allele-specific status of specific genes.
+In particular, the database allows us to visualize allele-specific SNVs across the gene region and over multiple individuals.
+For example, SNURF is a maternally-imprinted gene, shown to be highly implicated in the Prader-Willi Syndrome, an imprinting disorder.32 Indeed, it is one of our most highly-ranked allele-specific genes by overall odds ratio (column ‘AS.OR’ in Supp file 2).
+When it is queried in our database, we can see clearly that the allele-specificity is supported by evidence from 61 ASE loci across the gene and a number of variants are heavily substantiated over multiple individuals, one variant even up to 169 individuals (Figure 4).
+Another advantage is the simultaneous visualization of ASB and ASE SNVs with respect to genomic locations using the UCSC genome browser.
+For example, ZNF331 gene contains a good number of both ASE and ASB loci.
+It has previously been shown experimentally to be consistently expressed from the paternal allele.33 Our visualization shows ASB loci from POL2, RPB2 and MYC of several individuals coinciding near ZNF331 exons; the former two DNA-binding proteins are components of RNA polymerase II (Figure 4).

-,,,,xx….Additionally, we extend this analysis to gene elements, such as introns and promoter regions and seven other gene categories, including housekeeping and imprinted genes.
-Figure 4 shows the enrichment of allele-specific SNVs in elements closely related to a gene model, namely enhancers, promoters, CDS, introns and untranslated regions (UTR).
+Additionally, we extend the enrichment analysis to gene elements, such as introns and promoter regions and seven other gene categories, including housekeeping and imprinted genes.
+Figure 5 shows the enrichment of allele-specific SNVs in elements closely related to a gene model, namely enhancers, promoters, CDS, introns and untranslated regions (UTR).
 In general, ASE SNVs are more likely found in the 5’ and 3’ UTRs, suggesting allele-specific regulatory roles in expression in these regions.
 On the other hand, intronic regions seem to exhibit a dearth of allele-specific regulation.
-For SNVs associated with allele-specific expression (ASE), a slightly greater enrichment in 3’ UTR than 5’ UTR regions might be, in part, a result of known RNA-seq bias.36,37 For SNVs associated with allele-specific binding (ASB), we also observe an enrichment in the 5’ UTRs.
+For SNVs associated with allele-specific expression (ASE), a slightly greater enrichment in 3’ UTR than 5’ UTR regions might be, in part, a result of known RNA-seq bias.34,35 For SNVs associated with allele-specific binding (ASB), we also observe an enrichment in the 5’ UTRs.
 This is in line with an enrichment of ASB SNVs in promoters, suggesting functional roles for these variants found in TF binding motifs or peaks found near transcription start sites to regulate gene expression.
-However, we see variable enrichments of ASB SNVs in the peaks of particular TFs such as POL2, SA1 and CTCF in promoter regions, while depletion in others, such as PU.1 (Figure 4, Supp file 3).
+However, we see variable enrichments of ASB SNVs in the peaks of particular TFs such as POL2, SA1 and CTCF in promoter regions, while depletion in others, such as PU.1 (Figure 5, Supp file 3).
 These differences might imply that some TFs are more likely to participate in allele-specific regulation than others.
 Overall in CDS regions, there is a general depletion of ASE SNVs but enrichment of ASB SNVs. ,,,,,don't understand what's new.
 Do we have allelic elements…..

 Rare variants and purifying selection in allele-specific SNVs